Resource-Efficient Variational Quantum Classifier: Declarations

-All authors made equal contributions to the preparation of this paper.
+\textbf{Author contribution.} All authors made equal contributions to the preparation of this paper.
 All authors wrote the manuscript.
-PP performed the methodology for the simulations and developed the software, as well as conducting visualization.
+PP performed the methodology for the simulations and developed the software, as well as conducted visualization.
 PL and RK conceptualized the study, performed formal analysis, and supervised the project.